 Data Maturity Levels

-The SMAP mission will make science data products available to the public through two NASA-designated Earth science data centers, the Alaska Satellite Facility (for Level 1 radar products) and the National Snow and Ice Data Center (for all other products).
+The SMAP mission has made science data products available to the public through two NASA-designated Earth science data centers, the Alaska Satellite Facility (for Level 1 radar products) and the National Snow and Ice Data Center (for all other products).

 SMAP will coordinate the release of data product versions with the data center and will ensure the completeness and accuracy of quality control information and validation status of the data products.
-There will be a calibration and validation (Cal/Val) phase during the science mission that will follow the 90-day post launch in-orbit commissioning (IOC) phase.
-The duration of the Cal/Val phase is 6 months for Level 1 products and 12 months for Level 2 through Level 4 products.
+There was a calibration and validation (Cal/Val) phase during the science mission that followed the 90-day post launch in-orbit commissioning (IOC) phase.
+The duration of the Cal/Val phase was 6 months for Level 1 products and 12 months for Level 2 through Level 4 products.

-The initial "beta" release of Level 1 products will take place 3 months after IOC.
-Level 2 to Level 4 beta products will be released 6 months after IOC.
-At the end of the Cal/Val phase the goal is for data products to have attained the level of "validated".
+The initial "beta" release of Level 1 products was made 3 months after IOC.
+Level 2 to Level 4 beta products were released 6 months after IOC.
+At the end of the Cal/Val phase the data products were determined to attain the level of "validated".